zkmkarlsruhe/Styler/README.md

 * `UP`: next frame, when paused / (shift) next video
 * `DOWN`: previous frame, when paused / (shift) prev video

-Example: inputting style from camera
+Example: inputting style from main camera
 1. Press `c` to choose camera input
 2. Press `k` to enter input mode, camera feed will no longer be styled
 3. Present object or image to camera, try to cover most of the camera's view